edpypf/PythonCode/DesignPattern.md

 ```
 ## ObserverPattern
 Subscription mechanism that allows multiple objects (observers) to listen to and react to events or changes in the state of the subject.
-Fits situation of : **used in scenarios where changes in one object need to be propagated to one or more dependent objects, such as in GUI frameworks, event handling systems, and real-time data updates.**
+Fits situation of : **distributed event-handling systems, where the subject maintains a list of observers that need to be notified of changes.**
 [Property Observer - Age for Vote Example Script](https://github.com/edpypf/PythonCode/blob/main/DesignPattern/property_dependencies_age.py), [Property Observer - Age for drive Example Script](https://github.com/edpypf/PythonCode/blob/main/DesignPattern/property_observers.py), [Property Price Observer - Stock ChatGpt Example Script](https://github.com/edpypf/PythonCode/blob/main/DesignPattern/PropertyObserver_Price_ChatGpt.py)
-- **Subject Interface**: (tcp state): base class with ABC, abstractmethod.
+- **Subject Interface**: (Stock): maintains a list of observers and notifies them of any state changes.
+It usually provides methods to attach and detach observers.
+Manages a list of investors and provides methods to attach, detach, and notify them. set_price() updates the stock price and triggers notifications to all registered investors.
-- **Concrete Subject**: (tcp ABC, abstratctmethod--> open, close, send): base class with ABC, abstractmethod. only method of open, close and send
+- **Observer Interface**: (Investor): An interface or abstract class that defines the method update() which is called when the subject's state changes.
+Defines the update() method that observers use to receive notifications of price changes.
-- **Observer Interface**: (ClosedState, ListeningState, EstablishedState): Implement the behavior associated with a particular state. using the Enum to manage transitions.
+- **Concrete Subject**: (ConcreteStock): A concrete implementation of the subject that maintains the state and sends notifications to observers.
+Implements the Stock interface and provides the specific stock functionality.
-- **Concrete Observer**: (TCPConnection--> set_state): Manages the current state using a dictionary of states.
+- **Concrete Observer**: (IndividualInvestor and InstitutionalInvestor): A concrete implementation of the observer that reacts to state changes in the subject.
+Implement the update() method to handle notifications.
+Each observer can customize how it reacts to price changes.
+Implements the Stock interface and provides the specific stock functionality.
 - **Advantages**
 Decoupling: The observer pattern promotes loose coupling between the subject and the observers.
 Flexibility: Observers can be added or removed at runtime.